AndersDeath/diary2/000-current.md

 # 07 April - Sontag - Berlin - 565 Tag der Einwanderung - Warm Sunny

 Today we finally cleaned up our aoartments and did some other typicall activities.
+The summer came to Berlin, the